zauberzeug/learning_loop_node/README.md

 Detector Nodes are normally deployed on edge devices like robots or machinery but can also run in the cloud to provide backend services for an app or similar.
 These nodes register themself at the Learning Loop.
 They provide REST and Socket.io APIs to run inference on images.
 The processed images can automatically be used for active learning: e.g. uncertain predictions will be send to the Learning Loop.

+Images can be send to the detector node via socketio or rest.
+The later approach can be used via curl,

+Example usage:

+`curl --request POST -F 'file=@test.jpg' localhost:8004/detect`

+Where 8804 is the specified port in this example.
+You can additionally provide the following camera parameters:

+- `autoupload`: configures auto-submission to the learning loop; `filtered` (default), `all`, `disabled` (example curl parameter `-H 'autoupload: all'`)
+- `camera-id`: a string which groups images for submission together (example curl parameter `-H 'camera-id: front_cam'`)

 ## Trainer Node

 Trainers fetch the images and anntoations from the Learning Loop to train new models.